|

 girl.
 The island’s inhabitants seem to practice a pagan religion with

 elaborate, costumed rituals.
-He finds some clues, like a coffin with an
+He finds some clues, like a coffin with an animal,

-is quite compelling, starting with his being stripped.
-There is a 2006 remake (Warner Bros., with
+compelling, starting with his being stripped.
+There is a 2006 remake (Warner Bros., with Nicolas Cage and his Saturn

-Nicolas Cage and his Saturn Films, directed by Neil La Bute) in which
+Films, directed by Neil La Bute) in which there is a backstory,

-from the lost daughter of a former fiance.
-The final “May Day” scene in the second
+and in which the letter comes from the lost daughter of a former fiance.
+The final

-film ties into the idea of how social insects and hierarchies work.
-The first one is a famous British film, yet
+“May Day” scene in the second film ties into the idea of how social insects

-it still follows the formula of going to a risky place looking for trouble
+a famous British film, yet it still follows the formula of going to a risky

-and finding it; yet, one wants to find more to like in the characters, so
+place looking for trouble and finding it; yet, one wants to find more to like

-that the stakes are really higher.
+in the characters, so that the stakes are really higher.

 Blogger